Hispanic Studies, Spanish Language, Business & Electives in English

 - Course Selection

 You must select at least 180 contact hours per semester and may enroll in no more than 225 contact hours.
-Course enrollment and final schedules are confirmed onsite following the required placement exam.
+Course enrollment and final schedules are confirmed onsite following a required placement exam.

 - High Beginning & Intermediate